 I am grateful to Mark Roberts for creating the town map above.
 Mark is a reader who wanted a clearer picture of where various buildings are located and contacted me to ask.
 As he notes, there may be a few spoilers, since several shops change hands in the course of the first eleven books, and not always because the owners chose to retire!

-The name came from the small pond we dug on our property to drain a swampy area.
-We dubbed it Moosetookalook because moose have come to drink there.
-It also attracts, deer, ducks, frogs, and other critters.
+The name Moosetookalook comes from a small pond we dug on our property to drain a swampy area.
+We dubbed it Moosetookalook because moose have occasionally come there to drink.
+It also attracts deer, ducks, frogs, and other critters.

-Moosetookalook is in Carrabassett County, Maine.
-That doesn't really exist either.
-I've placed it between the real counties of Franklin and Oxford in the Western Maine Mountains.
-(Those are real!).
-All of the places in this fictional county are fictional, too.
-Fallstown, Waycross Springs, and any others I may make up in the future, are not just other names for real towns.
-I will confess that the University of Maine at Fallstown bears a strong resemblance to the University of Maine at Farmington, where I worked as a library assistant for almost a decade, but the books in the Liss MacCrimmon series are fiction and so are most of the places and things, and all of the people, in them.
-That goes for highland games, businesses, and dance companies, too.
-Although there may be exceptions as the series goes on, the only time I ordinarily use a real place is when it is too large to ignore, such as Portland, Bangor, and their respective airports.
-Out-of-state locations, however, are generally real places.
+The fictional town of Moosetookalook is located the the equally fictional Carrabassett County.
+All of the towns in this fictional county are also fictional: Fallstown, Waycross Springs, and any others I may make up in the future.
+I will confess that the University of Maine at Fallstown bears a strong resemblance to the University of Maine at Farmington, where I worked as a library assistant for almost a decade, and Anisetab College, located in a neighboring county, has a few things in common with Bates College, my alma mater, but overall, the people and places in the Liss MacCrimmon series come entirely from my imagination, as do the businesses, the highland games, and Liss's dance company.
+The only exceptions are real places too large to ignore, such as Portland, Bangor, and their respective airports.

 Below is a map of the real counties of Maine.
 To create Carrabassett County, I displaced sections of Oxford and Franklin Counties.
 Carrabassett County is long and narrow and extends right up to the border with Canada.